sinch/ios-call-your-twitter-friends/README.md

             }
 ```

-You should get an error, saying that we haven't defined `fillTable`.
+You should get an error saying that we haven't defined `fillTable`.
 Now is a great time to define it, so add the following method stub:

 ```objective-c
 - (void) fillTable:(NSArray *) friendList {